Staraya Ladoga

 Staraya Ladoga (Ста́рая Ла́дога), known as Ladoga until 1704, is a rural locality (a selo) in Volkhovsky District of Leningrad Oblast, Russia, located on the Volkhov River near Lake Ladoga, 8 km north of the town of Volkhov, the administrative center of the district.

 It used to be a prosperous trading outpost in the 8th and 9th centuries.
+During this period, it was known to the Norse as Aldeigjuborg.
 It was dominated by Varangians who became known as the Rus'.
-For that reason, it is sometimes called the first capital of Russia.
+For that reason, Staraya Ladoga is sometimes called the first capital of Russia; it is also regarded as one of the original centers from which the name Rus' spread to other territories inhabited by the East Slavs.

+Etymology

+The settlement takes its name from a tributary of the Volkhov River, which itself is taken from the Finnish name Alodejoki ("low-lying river"), from alode ("low place") and joki ("river").
+It was known to the Varangians as Aldegjuborg.

 History

 Origin

 Dendrochronology suggests that Ladoga was founded in 753.
 Until 950, it was one of the most important trading ports of Eastern Europe.
 Merchant vessels sailed from the Baltic Sea through Ladoga to Novgorod and then to Constantinople or the Caspian Sea.
 This route is known as the trade route from the Varangians to the Greeks.
 An alternative way led down the Volga River along the Volga trade route to the Khazar capital of Atil, and then to the southern shores of the Caspian Sea, all the way to Baghdad.
-Tellingly, the oldest Arabian Middle Age coin in Europe was unearthed in Ladoga.
+Tellingly, the oldest Arabian medieval coin in Europe was unearthed in Ladoga.